Explicit Binding with #bind[T]

 import com.twitter.finatra.http.EmbeddedHttpServer;

-import com.twitter.finatra.httpclient.RequestBuilder;
+import com.twitter.finatra.http.request.RequestBuilder;

 import com.twitter.inject.annotations.Flags;